-Regulations (§484.115) specifically cite definitions for "qualified personnel", which do not include students.
+Regulations (§484.115) specifically cite definitions for "qualified personnel," which do not include students.
 However, CMS has not issued specific restrictions regarding students providing services in conjunction with a qualified OT or OTA.
-Services by students can be provided (as allowed by state law) as part of a home health visit, when the student is supervised by an OT or OTA in the home.
+Services by students can be provided (as allowed by state law) as part of a home health visit, when the student is supervised by an OT or

+OTA in the home.
 AOTA is recommending that the approach for Part A inpatient settings be followed for home health agencies.
 See relevant state law for further guidance on supervision for the services to be considered occupational therapy.

-Medicare Part B-Private Practice, Hospital Outpatient, SNF, CORF, ORF, Rehabilitation agency, and other Part B providers including home health agencies when providing Part B services
+Medicare Part B-Private Practice, Hospital Outpatient, SNF, CORF, ORF, Rehabilitation Agency, and other Part B providers including Home Health Agencies when providing Part B services

 Under the Medicare Part B outpatient benefit, the services of students directly assisting a qualified practitioner (OT) are covered when the type and level of supervision requirements are met as follows: Students can participate in the delivery of services when the qualified practitioner (OT) is directing the service, making the skilled judgment, responsible for the assessment and treatment in the same room as the student, and not simultaneously treating another patient.
 The qualified practitioner is solely responsible and must sign all documentation.
-For details about current student supervision guidelines that affect Part B in SNFs in particular, see http://aota.org/News/AdvocacyNews/SNF-Students.aspx?FT=.pdf.

-Following is guidance to the entities that pay for Medicare benefits contained in the Medicare Benefit Policy Manual, Chapter 15 - see Section 230B:
+The following is guidance to the entities that pay for Medicare benefits contained in the Medicare Benefit Policy Manual, Chapter 15-see Section 230B: